|

 Photograph Collection, 1913

-63 b/w photo prints
+63 B/W photo prints

 SWCPC 460

-Contains images of irrigated cropland including Kaffir corn, oats,
+Contains images of irrigated cropland including Kaffir corn, oats, wheat,

-wheat, windmills, irrigation ditches, wagon train, man with mules and plow, irrigation
+windmills, irrigation ditches, wagon train, man with mules and plow, irrigation

 well, hogs, grapes, cantaloupe, tomatoes, house, row of trees.

-Edward K. Warren and his sons operated cattle ranches in Texas, New Mexico, and Mexico
+Edward K. Warren and his sons operated cattle ranches in Texas, New Mexico, and

-and buggy whips in Michigan.
+of corset stays and buggy whips in Michigan.

-Warren, E. K. & Charles Hoffman
+Warren, E. K. and Charles Hoffman

 Photograph Collection, undated

-1 b x w print
+1 B/W print

 SWCPC 460 E6

 Image of a man with a set of fish on a line standing in front of a building.
-E. K.
+E.

-He also invested in Southwestern Land and Cattle through the influence of his son Charles
+corset stays.
+He also invested in Southwestern Land and Cattle through the

 Warren, E.K. and Son